brunorijsman/yang-tutorial/docs/yumabench.md

 ![YumaBench session window](figures/yumabench-session-window.png)

 **TODO**: I am supposed to see the full YANG data model tree here.
-I should probably load the YANG data model first (at least, this is how it works in MG-Soft).
+I should probably load the YANG data model first (at least, this is how it works in MG-SOFT).
 But I cannot figure out how to do that.
 Chapter 4 in the
 [user manual](https://www.yumaworks.com/pub/docs/yumabench/yumabench-user-manual.pdf)
 seems to indicate that I should use the menu options "SDK -> SIL/SIL-SA -> Module/Bundle" to